nespinoza/juliet/docs/tutorials/gps.rst

 In practice, as explained in detail in the Section 2 of the `juliet paper <https://arxiv.org/abs/1812.08549>`_, the difference between a **global** model and an **instrument-by-instrument** model is that for the former a unique covariance matrix (and set of GP hyperparameters) is defined for the problem.
-This means that the likelihood of a **global** model is written as presented at the introduction of this tutorial, i.e.,
+This means that the log-likelihood of a **global** model is written as presented at the introduction of this tutorial, i.e.,

   :math:`\mathcal{L} =  -\frac{1}{2}\left[N\ln 2\pi + \ln\left|\mathbf{\Sigma}\right|  + \vec{r}^T \mathbf{\Sigma}^{-1}\vec{r} \right].`

 Here, :math:`N` is the total number of datapoints considering all the instruments in the problem, :math:`\mathbf{\Sigma}` is the covariance matrix for that same full dataset and :math:`\vec{r}` is the vector of residuals for the same dataset.
 In the **instrument-by-instrument** type of models, however, a different covariance matrix (and thus different GP hyperparameters --- which might be shared, as we'll see in a moment!) is defined for each instrument.
-The total likelihood of the problem is, thus, given by:
+The total log-likelihood of the problem is, thus, given by:

   :math:`\mathcal{L} =  \sum_{i} -\frac{1}{2}\left[N_i\ln 2\pi + \ln\left|\mathbf{\Sigma}_i\right|  + \vec{r}_i^T \mathbf{\Sigma}_i^{-1}\vec{r}_i \right],`